19hours/sg-statutes/Acts/Private Security Industry Act.md

 (c) any activity which involves the gathering of information on or surveillance of any of the following premises in Singapore or part thereof or any person residing or working therein:

-(i) any protected area or protected place within the meaning of the Protected Areas and Protected Places Act (Cap.
-256);
+(i) any protected area or protected place within the meaning of the Infrastructure Protection Act 2017;

+[Act 41 of 2017 wef 18/12/2018]

 (ii) any foreign diplomatic mission or foreign consulate in Singapore;